What Is a Cosmetic Fat Bank?

 Fat that has been stored in the fat bank can be used for many procedures; this is usually a procedure to rejuvenate the appearance of the patient, or to increase the size of a certain body part.
 Therefore, stored fat often finds applications in procedures on the hands, buttocks and neck.
 It can also be used to treat areas with cellulite, scars and depressions.

 Could You Tell Me More About a Cosmetic Fat Transfer?

 Fat that gets stored in a fat bank is often used for a cosmetic fat transfer; this is the strategic injection of fat that results in a younger appearance.
 As a person gets older, the physiology of the face changes; this includes weaker muscles and a loss of elasticity in the skin.
 Naturally, these changes affect the contours of the body too.
 Therefore, fat transfer could be used to reintroduce fat in a certain treatment area and make it seem fuller and more youthful.

-During a cosmetic fat transfer, a cosmetic surgeon will inject fat into the treatment area; this fat is obtained from the fat bank, where the patient has stored fat from a previous procedure.
-However, if the patient does not have fat stored, the cosmetic surgeon can acquire the desired fat from another area on the patient’s body and prepare it for reintroduction.
+During a cosmetic fat transfer, a cosmetic surgery will inject fat into the treatment area; this fat is obtained from the fat bank, where the patient has stored fat from a previous procedure.
+However, if the patient does not have fat stored, the cosmetic surgery can acquire the desired fat from another area on the patient’s body and prepare it for reintroduction.

 What Should I Know About the Recovery from a Cosmetic Fat Transfer?

 We recommend that patients leaving the clinic after a fat transfer contact someone to drive them home.
 We also advise against driving until you no longer experience any discomfort or side-effects from the procedure, since they could affect your ability to drive.

 Shortly after the procedure, it is common for patients to experience problems such as swelling and bruising.
 These side-effects will reduce over time, but the patient must take good care of the treatment area during the recovery to prevent complications.